swirlai/swirl-search/docs/Developer-Guide.md

 * Synonym - Replace a term with an OR of the original term and the synonyms
 * Synonym Bag - Replace a term with an OR of all synonyms

-Rules for the three types of supported transformations are expressed in terms of CSVs that are uploaded to Swirl.
+Rules for the three types of supported transformations are expressed in terms of CSVs that are uploaded to SWIRL.

 ### Replace/Rewrite
 * Column 1 - A semi-colon separated list of patterns to replace.
 Limited use of wild cards is supported: non-leading star character.